MakeSchool-Tutorials/Cocos2D-3-Transition-Guide/P0/content.md

            ...
     }

+# Resource management

+If you don't plan on using SpriteBuilder, you can continue to use suffixes to manage images of different resolutions.

+First, you need to comment out [CCBReader configureCCFileUtils] in AppDelegate.m.
+After that, the following suffixes should work:

+ - no suffix, non-retina iPhone
+ - "-hd", retina iPhone
+ - "-iphone5hd", iPhone 5+
+ - "-ipad", non-retina iPad
+ - "-ipadhd", retina iPad
+ - "-iphone5", non-retina assets used for iPhone 5+ if no "-iphone5hd"

 # There's more to come!

 In the coming days and weeks we will be adding many tutorials on new Cocos2d 3.0 APIs, so stay tuned.